mVladislavs/BCC_AD2/README.md

-To run code in this repo on your Ubuntu machine you should
+To run code from this repo on your Ubuntu machine you should

 1) Install Adept2 software (Runtime - Latest Downloads):   https://digilent.com/reference/software/adept/start